longluo/longluo.github.io/source/_posts/When-And-How-A-Java-Class-Is-Loaded-And-Initialized.md

 ---
 layout: post
-title: "When and how a Java Class is loaded AND HOW A JAVA CLAS S I S LOADED AND INI T IAL IZED"
+title: "When and how a Java Class is loaded AND HOW A JAVA CLAS S I S LOADED AND INITIALIZED"
 comments: true
 date: 2016-07-31 19:19:47
 tags: [Java, Class, ]